Contact Us

 I guess there are three or four likely ways you can go about the process.

 First, you can cut each tooth, one at a time.
 Actually of course, you cut the spaces between the teeth.
 To do this you need a cutter and some way of accurately indexing the gear blank for the cutting.
 The cutter can be home made or commercial.
-Commercial cutters are not cheap and you need quite a few to cover a range of different gear sizes and types.
+Commercial cutters for gear cutting are not cheap and you need quite a few to cover a range of different gear sizes and types.
 Typically, a set of eight are needed for a complete range of gear sizes for a given pitch and pressure angle.
 This quickly gets expensive.
 Alternatively, you could make your own cutter my any of the several means described in detail elsewhere (see the links).
 Home made cutters can be ground for just one size of gear and, like the commercial cutters, will also cut a range of gears of similar sizes.

 Second, you could hob the gear.
 Strictly, this requires a special cutter and a machine whose function in life is to hob gears.
 The cutter is a bit like an overgrown tap and one hob can generate the correct involute form for gears of any number of teth for a given pitch and pressure angle.
 To do this, the gear blank must rotate as a specified speed as the hob does the cutting.
 The ratio of the cutter RPM and the blank RPM determines the number of teth.
 Hobbing machines are complex, expensive and have awkward limitations for cutting gears with prime numbers of teeth.
 Free hobbing allows the gear blank to be driven around by the hob.
 This can result in the wrong number of teth being generated.